FIRST-YEAR STUDENT COURSE REGISTRATION

-Any student who has not yet registered for courses should do so through Polaris immediately upon returning to campus.
-If a student's initial course registration is received after 5:00 pm on Wednesday, 10 September 2014, a late fee of $20 will be billed to his/her account.
+Any student who has not yet registered for courses should do so through Polaris beginning 3 September 2015 during Add/Drop II.
+If a student's initial course registration is received after 5:00 pm on Wednesday, 9 September 2015, a late fee of $20 will be billed to his/her account.

 All students may adjust their course schedules by participating in the add/drop registration process.

 ENROLLMENT FORM DEADLINE

 First-year students must submit their enrollment forms by 5 pm on Monday, 29 August 2016.
 ALL students must submit their Enrollment Forms by 5:00 pm on Wednesday, 9 September 2015.
 Directions and the form are online; the form may only be submitted from a computer on campus.
 This form allows students to update important address and parent information.
 It also verifies who is on campus.
 Any student who does not submit the Enrollment Form by the deadline will be dropped from all classes because we will assume they are not on campus.
 Students will be assessed a $50 late fee in order to re-enroll.
 In order to re-enroll you will need to participate in Add/Drop II.
 This means that you will not have access to Blackboard and will not receive email from your professors regarding your courses until you re-enroll.
 If the Enrollment Form is still not received by 8:30 A.M. on Monday, September 12, a block will be put on your ID card functions, including a block on your residence hall, dining service privileges, and library privileges.
 On Monday, September 19 at 8:30 A.M., any student who has not submitted an Enrollment Form will be put on an involuntary leave of absence and asked to leave the College.